jimcrews/crewsj.github.io/kubernetes-getting-started.md

 > nginx-deploy.yaml
 ```

-apply config into namespace 'test'
+Apply this config into the namespace 'test':
 ```
 k apply -f nginx-deploy.yaml -n test
 ```

-check the new pods in the 'test' namespace using `k get pods -n test -o wide`.
+Check the new pods in the 'test' namespace using `k get pods -n test -o wide`.

 | NAME                          | READY | STATUS  | AGE   | NODE                    |
 |-------------------------------|-------|---------|-------|-------------------------|